 Pro tip: Take pictures of the more intricate, funny, and interesting creations before erasing them!

 12. Blackboard or Whiteboard Paint

 Blackboard or whiteboard paint is an easy way to make office game rooms more interesting and interactive.
 Simply paint a wall or a section of the wall with the paint, then provide chalk or markers.
 Employees can play games like hangman, tic tac toe, and pictionary, or can draw and create art together.

 13. Outdoor Game Room

 Outdoor game rooms are one of the best small office game room ideas.
-These spaces work well in hot climates, or for offices that want to enjoy the outdoors during the summer month!
-You can set up a game room outside on the company patio with games like cornhole, giant connect four, horeshoes, tetherball, and lawn-chess.
+These spaces work well in hot climates or for offices that want to enjoy the outdoors during the summer months!
+You can set up a game room outside on the company patio with games like cornhole, giant connect four, horseshoes, tetherball, and lawn chess.
 You can also set up giant, walkable versions of well-known board games on the lawn.
 For best results, set out the games only on good weather days, or find a covered space under an awning so that players can take cover from the elements.

 14. VR Corner

 A VR corner is a modern idea for workplace game rooms.
 First, invest in VR equipment, such as Oculus.
 Then, gather VR games and experiences that employees can play.
 You can find multiplayer games that coworkers can enjoy together, or let workers try out virtual reality solo.
 You may be able to justify the investment into this equipment by using the VR headsets for corporate training purposes as well.

 15. Sports Simulators

 Sports simulators are video games that get players moving, like Wii Sports.
 You can set up this type of game in your space to help employees get exercise alongside their friendly competition.
 Be sure to offer a variety of sports game options, make sure you have the right equipment and controllers for each, and set up the station with plenty of space so that players can move freely.